 Aside from the health risks associated with COVID-19 and nursing home residents, this pandemic has affected those living in these facilities in other ways.
 One of the most important aspects of maintaining a healthy lifestyle while in a nursing home or assisted living facility is the ability to remain active.
 Unfortunately, many nursing home residents are essentially on lockdown in their rooms due to COVID-19.
 If somebody tests positive in their facility, it is unlikely that there will be any community activities or exercise opportunities available.

 Visitation from friends and family members is not occurring at this time In New Jersey nursing homes, with the exception of nursing home residents who are facing an end of life situation.
 This means that nursing home residents do not get to see their loved ones on a regular basis as they are accustomed to.
 This can lead to significant feelings of isolation and loneliness and cause depression for those residing in a nursing home.

 Right now, the number one concern for federal, state, and local health officials is the safety and well being of the residents inside nursing homes.
 While everybody would like activities and visitation to resume, doing so too quickly could result in more severe illnesses and fatalities.
 A return to “normal” may take a significant amount of time.

 If your loved one resides in a nursing home, we strongly encourage you to call them regularly.
 If you are able to do so, take advantage of video conferencing tools such as FaceTime and Zoom.
 These options can help with the mental well-being of your loved one.
-If your loved one contracted coronavirus and you suspect negligence on the part of the nursing home, speak with an experienced Anaheim nursing home abuse lawyer to learn about your potential legal options.
+If your loved one contracted coronavirus and you suspect negligence on the part of the nursing home, speak with an experienced nursing home abuse lawyer in Anaheim to learn about your potential legal options.